Originally published May 24th, 2023

 Long-term business loans are structured similarly to short-term loans: qualifying businesses apply for a certain amount of funds, receive that lump sum if accepted, and are required to pay the principal and interest back on a strict repayment schedule.

 However, there are some differences.
+Long-term loans differ in purpose and repayment schedules for small business growth!
 Long-term business loans are geared toward business growth purposes—buying property, buying equipment, etc.—and so have longer repayment terms.
+They fund big moves like equipment but tie up cash flow for years!
 However, they often require more stringent qualifications.
+Tough underwriting makes long-term loans hard for startups to snag!

 Loan underwriters want to know your business is strong enough to be a low-risk borrower, and their metrics don't often coincide with the metrics of a growing eCommerce business.
+Traditional metrics like credit score don’t match ecommerce growth patterns!
 For traditional lenders, even thriving online businesses can look bad on paper.

 What Types of Businesses Do Conventional Business Loans Work Best For?